Film run-time: 11 minutes | Starring Alex Paxton-Beesley, Christopher Jacot

-This exploration of identity is further expounded on through the relative ease of acceptance of the duplicated Sally, as compared to the organic objects Sally duplicates before undergoing the process herself.
-Jack takes a great suspicion to the organic foods that Sally has taken to duplicating; he is unsure if they are safe to eat or not.
-Yet, when confronted with a second Sally, there is no defining fear, no underlying guilt, at least initially; it is a commentary on our near-absolute faith in the authenticity of self, and the absoluteness of a unique singularity in our constructs of self.
+This exploration of identity is further expounded through the relative ease of acceptance of the duplicated Sally, as compared to the organic objects she duplicates before undergoing the process herself.
+Jack takes a great suspicion to the foods she’s taken to replicating; he is unsure if they are safe to eat or not.
+Yet, when confronted with a second Sally, there is no defining fear, no underlying guilt, at least initially; it is a commentary on our near-absolute faith in the authenticity of self, and the absoluteness of our constructs of self.

-When faced with the morality of this phenomenon, the emphasis is once again on the implications of identity—who is the “real” person, what constitutes fairness when both are biologically, if not temporally, the same, and should there be a deference to the original, if the duplicate is in every respect identical?
-Capped with the ultimate crisis of identity, a crisis of mortality, the film is an acerbic witness of the complete trust we have in our identities, that has been mined in science fiction literature for decades, when paired up with a contrary factor that challenges that certainty.
+When faced with the morality of this phenomenon, the emphasis is once again on the implications of identity: who is the “real” person, what constitutes fairness when both are biologically, if not temporally, the same, and should there be a deference to the original, if the duplicate is in every respect identical?
+Capped with the ultimate crisis of identity, a crisis of mortality, the film is an acerbic witness of the complete trust we have in our identities, and the resulting blowout when we lose control of that—a territory that has been mined in science fiction for decades, and artfully explored here.